-PBIS focuses first and foremost on teaching and modeling the positive expected behaviors and reinforcing those behaviors with positive interventions and supports.
+PBIS focuses first and foremost on teaching and modeling positive expected behaviors and reinforcing those behaviors with positive interventions and supports.
 Students are praised and rewarded regularly with bear paw tickets (to be spent at the Little Bear Trading Post) and special Character Cards for going above and beyond in displaying the expected behaviors.

 Secondly, any unexpected or disruptive student behaviors are handled using a resilient model of redirecting, reteaching, and reflecting on the unexpected behaviors.
 A discipline flow chart is followed.
 For minor behavior infractions, a simple reflection sheet between the student and teacher is filled out first.
 The focus is on finding positive and resilient ways to solve the current problem and avoid it in the future.
-If a second infraction of the same or similar behavior occurs, a second reflection plan and help their student come up with new, more effective ways to avoid the problem in the future.
+If a second infraction of the same or similar behavior occurs, a second reflection is written, but this time in a "buddy room."
+Parents are then called and encouraged to review the reflection plan and help their student come up with new, more effective ways to avoid the problem in the future.
 For third infractions of the same minor behavior or for major behavior infractions, an Office Discipline Referral (or ODR) is given to the principal.
 Parents, student, and principal will work together on a more effective plan.
 Consequences are essential parts of each reflection plan.
 Teachers and parents will work with students to help find effective consequences and restorative solutions.
-Sometimes students choose consequences that are too lenient and won't be strong enough to make them want to change; but quite often, the students will choose consequences for themselves that are too severe.
+Sometimes students choose consequences that are too lenient and will not be strong enough to make them want to change; but quite often, the students will choose consequences for themselves that are too severe.
 Restorative practices, when possible, are one of the most effective agents of positive change and will be encouraged whenever possible.